Pizza delivery driver gunned down in Algiers

-NEW ORLEANS -- A 49-year-old pizza delivery man was shot and killed Monday night while making a delivery in an Algiers neighborhood.
+NEW ORLEANS -- Veteran Dominos pizza deliveryman Michael County, 49, was shot and killed Monday night while making a pizza delivery in an Algiers neighborhood.

 According to the NOPD, police were called to the 5900 block of Stratford Place after receiving reports of shots fired shortly after 7:15 p.m.
-When officers arrived, the Domino's delivery driver was found near his vehicle, and police said he had been shot multiple times.
+When officers arrived, County was found near his vehicle, and police said he had been shot multiple times.

+Employees at the Algiers Dominos outlet on General Meyer, said that County had worked for the business for five years and was well liked.
+A sign on the door said that a portion of profits this week would go to County's family.

-A man who lives in the area said he knew the victim well and that he was a family man who built his life around his children.
+A man who lives in the area said he knew County well and that he was a family man who built his life around his children.

 "I know him well," said the neighbor.
 "He used to deliver pizzas to our school.
 If you had seen him outside his work uniform, he was always with his kids.
 He would drop them at the bus stop around 5 a.m.
 He was always with his kids."